 So now the blog is mostly about me.
 But it’s also still very much about the island, because that is where I live, and because I am still very much interested in the issues that affect everyone here, and interested in figuring out how I can make a difference in my community.
 I’m still interested in how we all can be more active citizens and create the community we dream about.
 That’s why it’s called “Dream Big.”

-But it’s mainly about my own personal big dreams (and small, daily moments), because that’s what I’m super excited to share, day after day.
-I went back to school when I was 28, and am currently a Graphic Design student at NSCC.
+But it’s mainly about my own personal big dreams (and my small, daily moments of happiness and inspiration), because that’s what I’m super excited to share, day after day.
+In 2012, I went back to school when I was 28, and graduated this year with a Graphic Design diploma from NSCC.
 In summer 2013 I released my first product for sale, the “I Heart Cape Breton” postcards.
 You can find out more about them here.
 I now work full-time at a great local non-profit, the Horizon Achievement Centre.
 You can read about my new job in this post.

 I’m also in love with a wonderful man and excited by the simple joys of making a home together, and of the adventure that is being part of a committed lifelong couple.
 (This is us at a Phish concert in Chicago in the summer of 2014.)